 The Canada Emergency Relief Benefit (CERB) has served as a lifeline for many employees who lost jobs as a result of COVID-19.
 But it has also engendered confusion and misunderstanding.
-So, now the federal government is fixing the program.
-Here’s a look at the 4 key changes, which are set out in Bill C-17, tabled by the Assembly on June 10.
+Here is a rundown of the 4 key changes the government has made to fix the program since its inception.

 2. Two-Week Payments

 The CERB is a $2,000 per month benefit originally payable in 4 $500 weekly installments.
-But starting July 5, CERB payments will be made every 2 weeks.
+But starting July 5, CERB payments were changed to every 2 weeks.

 3. Clearer & Stricter Eligibility Criteria

 One of the biggest problems with the CERB was that it generated misperceptions and gave employees an incentive to quit their jobs or turn down work.
-The new rules clarify that employees who decline a reasonable job offer or unreasonably fail to return to work when employers recall don’t qualify for CERB payments.
-Ditto for individuals who decline to return to self-employment when it’s reasonable to return.
+The new rules clarify that employees who decline a reasonable job offer or unreasonably fail to return to work when employers recall doesn’t qualify for CERB payments.
+Ditto for individuals who decline to return to self-employment when it is reasonable to return.